 Chinese New Year – one of our favourite festive season whereby we get to eat so many delicious snacks, collect red packets and reunite with family members!
-It is definitely a time of celebration, but similar to every other festive season, unnecessary waste is always created in the midst of celebration.
-So how do you minimise your environmental impact while at the same time, enjoy this holiday without a sense of guilt?
+It is definitely a time of celebration, but similar to every other festive season, unnecessary waste is always created.
+So how do you minimise your environmental impact while enjoying this holiday without a sense of guilt?

 Here are some tips on how to go green this Chinese New Year.

 When distributing the red packet, it is a practice to ensure that the notes are new.
 People would spend weeks preceding Chinese New Year to queue at the banks to obtain new notes.
 Why is that so?
 As old or torn notes are regarded as being disrespectful.

 Instead of using more resources to generate these new notes, have you ever considered using “good as new” notes?
 POSB and DBS customers are able to withdraw these notes at 36 various pop up POSB Automated Teller Machines (ATMs).
 Now, you no longer have to feel guilty about the number of trees being felled just to print all those new notes!

 During this season, a lot of unnecessary waste will be created from the red packets to the soft drinks and to the plastic containers being used to store those snacks.
 It is undeniable that there is not yet a zero waste alternative for all these items.
 Hence, the next best alternative is to ensure that we recycle as much as we can or you can upcycle it!
 Remember to recycle all the red packets, soft drink cans and bottles, plastic containers and tetra packs that you can find.
 Always remember that a small action is better than no action!